 How Many Times Can You Donate Your Eggs?
 The 6-Cycle Limit Explained

-The short answer: up to six times.
+The short answer to how many times can you donate your eggs: up to six.
 That’s the limit set by the American Society for Reproductive Medicine (ASRM), and it’s the standard every reputable egg bank follows.
 But how many times you can donate and how many times you will donate are different questions, and there’s a lot worth understanding between them.

 Key Takeaways

-ASRM caps lifetime egg donation at six cycles across all programs combined — not per bank, not per year.
+Per ASRM guidelines, lifetime egg donation is capped at six cycles across all programs combined.
+Not per bank.
+Not per year.

 The limit exists for two reasons: protecting your health from cumulative hormonal exposure, and preventing too many genetically related children from unknowingly existing in the same community.

 Six is a precautionary guideline, not a confirmed danger threshold.
-ASRM acknowledges the long-term data on repeat donation is still developing.
+ASRM acknowledges that long-term data on repeat donation is still developing.

 Standard donors at Lucina earn $8,000–$15,000+ per cycle, with all travel and medical costs covered separately.